 Why we love it: April’s bio is short and sweet, but packed with interesting information.
 She was a private investigator and survived a shipwreck?
 How can you not want to learn more about this author?
 She also elegantly includes her books’ status and subgenre in the last paragraph, along with a call-to-action for readers to learn more.

-Why we love it: We love the insight into Rebecca’s personality and work ethic here; the bio is a lot more than just a list of accolades and titles, yet she manages to fit all of it into such a small space.
+Why we love it: This bio is a lot more than just a list of accolades and titles, yet Rebecca manages to fit all of it into such a small space.
+We love the insight into her personality and work ethic here!

 Want to share this post?
 Here are ready-made tweets:

 Click to tweet: Not sure how to write your author bio?
-Check out these great @BookBub Author Profile examples – http://bit.ly/1SMWoty #amwriting
+Check out these great @BookBub Author Profile examples for some inspiration! #amwriting http://bit.ly/1SMWoty